-Researchers believe that this story dates back 6,000 years ago.
-You can check out that article at Royal Society Open Science.
+Researchers believe that this story dated back 6,000 years ago.
+You can check out that article at the Royal Society Open Science.
 Want to check out some other fairy tales?
 Look for fairy tales in our card catalog.

 eNewsletter: Summer Reading Challenge Starts in 5, 4, 3…